sara-nl/singularity-course/run-singularity-cartesius.md

   echo "I am here -" $PWD "running on " $HOSTNAME ./GodloveD-lolcow-master-latest.simg
   ```
   -n: number of tasks
-  -t: total run time of the job allocation
+  -t: max total run time of the job allocation

   Now that you have inspected the script that will submit your job, let's submit a job by running the following: